Cacti/documentation/Tree-Rules.md

 in the example above we are looking for a device with the hostname Linux this is done via a REGEX any perl based REGEX can be used.

-To test this REGEX on exisiting devices you can click the show eligable Objects this will check the Devices currently in cacti for a match.
+To test this REGEX on existing devices you can click the show eligible Objects this will check the Devices currently in cacti for a match.

 Once a device is a match it will be placed on the default tree.